solana-developers/solana-cookbook/docs/gaming/monetization.md

 head:
   - - meta
     - name: title
-      content: Solana Cookbook | Monetization in crypto games
+      content: Solana Cookbook | Monetizing your blockchain game on Solana
   - - meta
     - name: og:title
-      content: Solana Cookbook | Monetization in crypto games
+      content: Solana Cookbook | Monetizing your blockchain game on Solana
   - - meta
     - name: description
-      content: Some ideas on how can you make money with your game
+      content: Learn how to monetize your blockchain game on Solana utilizing platforms, tools, and more
   - - meta
     - name: og:description
-      content: Some ideas on how can you make money with your game
+      content: Learn how to monetize your blockchain game on Solana utilizing platforms, tools, and more
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png